0n0w1c/electric-grid/readme.md

 Do not place the transformator in the supply area of an electric pole.

 *Limitations:*
-*Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).*
+*Quality adds a supply area to the transmission only poles*
 Hopefully future API development and/or my knowledge will allow for a better solution.

-*Recommended Mods:*
+*Recommended Mod:*
-[No Quality](https://mods.factorio.com/mod/no-quality) - Removes the effects of Quality which resolves the issue with transmission only poles.
+[No More Quality](https://mods.factorio.com/mod/no-more-quality) - Removes the Quality mechanic, resolves the issue with transmission only poles.

 *Supported Mods:*
-[AAI Industry](https://mods.factorio.com/mod/aai-industry) - Support for the small iron electric pole.
+[AAI Industry](https://mods.factorio.com/mod/aai-industry) - Support for the small iron electric pole
-[Cargo Ships](https://mods.factorio.com/mod/cargo-ships) - Support for the floating electric pole.
+[Cargo Ships](https://mods.factorio.com/mod/cargo-ships) - Support for the floating electric pole
+[No Quality](https://mods.factorio.com/mod/no-quality) - Can be used to enable the use of the electric network overhaul